-Freshness of the recovered rock samples is also important for most chemical and isotopic studies, whose goals are to establish the original elemental compositions of the rocks and their isotopic characteristics.
+Freshness of rock samples is also important for most chemical and isotopic studies, whose goals are to establish the original elemental compositions and isotopic characteristics of the rocks.
 Such data are crucial for determining the mantle source composition.
-Although the geochemical signature of any lower-mantle source is debated, in general it is expected that mantle plumes give rise to igneous rocks with OIB-type isotopic characteristics and incompatible element ratios that indicate enrichment of highly incompatible elements in the magma source relative to the source of most MORB.
+Although the geochemical signature of any lowermantle source is debated, in general it is expected that mantle plumes give rise to igneous rocks with OIB-type isotopic characteristics and incompatible element ratios that indicate enrichment of highly incompatible elements in the magma source relative to the source of most MORB.
 The well-preserved lavas from Site U1347 and U1350 are particularly suitable for the determination of isotopic ratios and chemical compositions in postcruise studies.
 Such data will be important for inferring mantle source compositions.
 Although the effects of alteration are more severe for lavas from Sites U1346 and U1349, many individual samples from these sites appear suitable for most geochemical studies, particularly for investigations involving ratios of immobile incompatible elements and alteration-resistant isotope systems (e.g., Sm-Nd and Lu-Hf) and several other isotope systems provided special treatment of the samples (e.g., analyses of mineral separates or microanalyses by laser ablation techniques).
-Most important, large amounts of fresh volcanic glasses were recovered at several intervals from Sites U1346, U1347, and U1350.
-Fresh glass is also found in a continuous interval within the volcaniclastic succession of Site U1348 (intervals 324-U1348A-23R-1, 110-126 cm, to 23R-2, 1-8 cm).
-The recovery of fresh glass samples gives us the opportunity to determine volatiles and noble gases and to conduct a number of highquality isotopic and geochemical studies.
-If OIB chemistry is found in the fresh glass and/or high ratios of 3He/4He in mineral separates (generally assumed to indicate lower mantle origin) the plume model will be supported or, conversely, if no evidence of lower-mantle involvement is found, the plate model will be strengthened.
+Most important, large amounts of fresh volcanic glass were recovered in several intervals at Sites U1347, and U1350, and a small amount was found at Site U1346.
+Fresh glass was also found in a continuous interval within the volcaniclastic succession of Site U1348 (intervals 324-U1348A-23R-1, 110-126 cm, to 23R-2, 1-8 cm).
+The recovery of fresh glass gives us the opportunity to determine volatile and noble gas contents and to conduct a number of high-quality isotopic and chemical studies.
+If OIB chemistry is found in the glass and/or high ratios of He/He (generally assumed to indicate lower mantle origin) in mineral separates, the plume model will be supported; conversely, if no evidence of lower-mantle involvement is found, the plate model will be strengthened.

-In order to estimate source temperatures and the degree of partial melting, it was important to core primitive rocks with olivine phenocrysts.
-Such primitive rocks, which are called picritic basalts, were recovered at Site U1349, providing an opportunity to estimate source temperatures by detailed postcruise studies.
-Although the picritic basalts have suffered from severe alteration as well as accumulation of olivine and clinopyroxene in primary melts, they show compositional similarities with picritic basalts from the Ontong Java Plateau (i.e., Kroenke-type basalts).
+In order to estimate source temperatures and the degree of partial melting, it was important to core relatively primitive rocks with olivine phenocrysts.
+Such rocks, called picritic basalts, were recovered at Site U1349, providing an opportunity to estimate source temperatures in detailed postcruise studies.
+Although the picritic basalts have suffered from severe alteration, as well as accumulation of olivine and clinopyroxene, they show compositional similarities with picritic basalts from the OJP (i.e., Kroenke-type basalts).
 If the estimated potential temperature and degree of melting indicate an abnormally hot mantle, plume models will be strengthened.
 On the other hand, if the estimated values are consistent with those of ambient mantle (i.e., MORB-source mantle), plate models will be supported.
 Another important result of this drilling expedition is the recovery of spinel crystals in Site U1346 and U1349 basalts.
 Because spinel is crystallized from relatively primitive magmas, onshore studies of its composition may provide important information on the degree of melting of the mantle source.